techlearn-center/DevOps/profile-project/README.md

 Click on new item, give it a name "Build"
 Add a title " build artifact from profile sorce code.
 We need git , maven and jdk and we have all that.
 On the JDK drop down, select OracleJDK11
-Under sCM, select Git and add the git url which you want to run "
+Under SCM, select Git and add the git url which you want to run "

 For now we will keep the artifact here  until we see nexus where we will now store all our artifacts.